 Thus, while under-the-table employment on various visa types may still exist, and while enforcement may still be difficult, these possible consequences should always be borne in mind.

 Taxes are another issue.
 If you are working for a company or university legally, they will probably pay whatever taxes you owe to the Russian government.
 However, you should ask about this during the interview to be sure.
 If you are teaching independently on the basis of a residence permit, you should also have a Russian tax ID number and be a “registered entrepreneur” and pay 6% tax on your income based on this.
 If you are American, the American government is one of the world’s few that require citizens to file based on world-wide income whether or not you are currently living in America.
 For more on this issue, see this article on working in Russia.

 III.
 Are the Horror Stories True? (back to top)

 During the “Wild 90s” and even well into the 2000’s, there were many “slaver schools,” which would hire teachers and work them without pay for as long as the teacher would keep accepting excuses for why the pay was “late.”
 Luckily, Russia and its educational markets have matured considerably.
 Such instances are quite rare now that there are many stable, legitimate schools in the market.

-If you are working freelance or in any non-contract position, you have no legal basis for your employment.
-You will be solely responsible for guarding your rights and wellbeing.
+Note that you do still need to be vigilant about keeping yourself legal and safe.
 Research anything that doesn’t seem right on forums such as Dave’s ESL Café, RedTape, or Expat.
 Always be willing to walk away from a situation you feel is suspect, dangerous, or unfair.